-The Corporate Governance and Nominating Committee has in the past relied upon third-party search firms to identify director candidates, and may employ such firms in the future if so desired.
+The Corporate Governance and Nominating Committee has in the past relied upon third party search firms to identify director candidates, and may employ such firms in the future if so desired.
 The Corporate Governance and Nominating Committee generally relies upon, receives and reviews recommendations from a wide variety of contacts, including current executive officers, directors, community leaders, and stockholders as a source for potential director candidates.
 The board retains complete independence in making nominations for election to the board.
+With respect to the nomination of Lawrence E. Hyatt as a Class II director on our board, the Corporate Governance and Nominating Committee received and reviewed a number of referrals of candidates from various sources.
+Upon discussion and review of multiple candidates, the Corporate Governance and Nominating Committee recommended to our board of directors and our board of directors selected Lawrence E. Hyatt as a nominee to stand for election at the meeting to be a Class II director on our board of directors.

 The Corporate Governance and Nominating Committee will consider qualified director candidates recommended by stockholders in compliance with our procedures and subject to applicable inquiries.
 The Corporate Governance and Nominating Committee's evaluation of candidates recommended by stockholders does not differ materially from its evaluation of candidates recommended from other sources.
 Pursuant to our amended and restated bylaws, as amended, any stockholder may recommend nominees for director not less than 90 days nor more than 120 days in advance of the anniversary date of the immediately preceding annual meeting of stockholders, by writing to William E. Myers, Vice President, General Counsel and Secretary, Carrols Restaurant Group, Inc., 968 James Street, Syracuse, NY 13203, giving the name, Company stockholdings and contact information of the person making the nomination, the candidate's name, address and other contact information, any direct or indirect holdings of our securities by the nominee, any information required to be disclosed about directors under applicable securities laws and/or stock exchange requirements, information regarding related party transactions with us, the nominee and/or the stockholder submitting the nomination, and any actual or potential conflicts of interest, the nominee's biographical data, current public and private company affiliations, employment history and qualifications and status as "independent" under applicable securities laws and/or stock exchange requirements.
-All of these communications will be reviewed by our Secretary and forwarded to Joel M. Handel, the Chairman of the Corporate Governance and Nominating Committee, for further review and consideration in accordance with this policy.
+All of these communications will be reviewed by our Secretary and forwarded to the Chairman of the Corporate Governance and Nominating Committee, for further review and consideration in accordance with this policy.
 Any such stockholder recommendation should be accompanied by a written statement from the candidate of his or her consent to be named as a candidate and, if nominated and elected, to serve as a director.